ThomasVrancken/info9023-mlops/README.md

 | 06/05/2024 | W10        | Sprint 5       | CICD                                 |                            |
 | 13/05/2024 | W11        | Closing sprint | Ethics & Real world use cases        |                            |

+## Course pillars

+The objective of this course is to provide the following:

+- **Theory**: Fundamental concepts of MLOps.
+Why is it important, framework, type of implementation, best practices, …
+- **Technical skills**: Labs are there to show how to use key basic tools of ML Engineering.
+Tools are chosen based on popularity, being open-source and ease of utilisation.
+- **Project**: We will apply the theoretical and technical learnings on one large group project.
+The project will empower you to build applications in a creative way.
+- **Engaging**: Always discuss!
+Goal to have interactive classes and labs.
+The classes are built to follow a healthy tempo, to be engaging, frequently give time for open questions, group discussions... and of course the (not so) occasional meme.

 ## Topics covered

 You can find a full view of the topics in the "`Course Introduction`" lecture.